ella13162/diamonds_assignment/md notes/4_ejs.md

 # Step 2:

-Creating layouts folder where will be located my headers, footers and scripts which will help in case any future necessary edits.
+Creating layouts folder where will be located my headers,navbar, footers and scripts which will help in case any future necessary edits.

+It is necessary to update all pages with the same layouts code.